DM Note: Get comfortable…

 Having filled my water skin with this disgusting missing ingredient, I begin running up the path back in the direction we originally traveled.
 Seconds later, I see Sildar approaching me on horseback from behind.
 In one short swift move, he reached down and pulls me aboard the horse.
 Looking back over my shoulder, I can see the female troll crawling towards what was once her ready to be born infant and the male rushing to her side.
 Both letting out heart wrenching screams of anguish looking down at the remains.

 — Krystiana: <crying>

-Arriving back at the Priest's Bane Inn (which I could have sworn was called the Stonehill Inn), I deliver the last needed ingredient.
+Arriving back at the inn, I deliver the last needed ingredient.
 Administering the doses, both Iarno Albrek and Durgold Lightbringer assure me that after a good night's rest the group will awake to feel like new men (and a woman).
 So the wizard, cleric, and Sildar leave us to recover.
 Quickly I fade off into a deep sleep.

 I wake to a calming light breeze coming in through the open window, the sounds of townspeople going about their business, and the peaceful chirping of birds playing in the trees.
+I head out early to gather some fresh food.
+The mainroom sign reads "Priest's Bane Inn – Best food in town".
+Priest's Bane Inn?
+I could have sworn was called the Stonehill Inn.
+Hmmm… I gather the best of the food available and return to the room.
 I look around the room.
 I first see Bareic lying face down on the makeshift bedding.
 The skin on his neck and arms, once a yellowish purple, now appearing pale but without foul tint.
 They must be getting better!